 What is the purpose of a retirement plan audit?
 A retirement plan audit will help protect the assets and the financial integrity of a plan sponsor's retirement plan and ensure that the necessary funds will be available to pay retirement benefits to participants.
-The higher the quality of a plan's financial statement audit, the more reliable the information used to manage and administer the plan.
-A quality audit also will help carry out a plan sponsor and plan trustee's fiduciary responsibility to file a complete and accurate Form 5500 for the plan each year.
-The failure to obtain an independent filing is the same consequence of making no Form 5500, so there will be harsh consequences for failing to obtain one.
-Recent Department of Labor (DOL) studies of audit quality have identified significant deficiencies in plan audits.
-Accordingly, the DOL has increased and revised its enforcement strategies with respect to audit deficiencies.
-The penalties for such audit failures can be substantial.
-The DOL can assess penalties on plan sponsors of up to \$1,100 a day (capped at \$50,000) per annual report filing where the required auditor's report is missing or deficient.
+The higher the quality of a plan's financial statement audit, the more reliof no audit attached.
 Since the use of a retirement plan audit is vital, the selection of an experienced and reliable auditor is very important.

 As far as picking an auditing firm, it's rather simple.
-Fed-

-eral law requires that an auditor engaged for a retirement plan audit be licensed or certified as a public accountant by a State regulatory authority.
+Federal law requires that an auditor engaged for a retirement plan audit be licensed or certified as a public accountant by a State regulatory authority.
 So hiring your local tax preparer, which is not a CPA firm, is not allowed.